These brands you think are eco friendly may actually surprise you!

 Her Climate Change Revolution calls on consumers to buy less, and links the capitalist economy to the destruction of the planet.
 She has created a line of bags manufactured in Africa to help empower women there, and designed eco-friendly uniforms for the staff of Virgin air.

-These are all commendable activities, yet Dame Westwood has done very little that we could discover to make her own brands more eco-friendly.
-From Anglomania to Red Label, from men’s wear to accessories, her clothes are often made from petroleum byproducts and worse, PVC; she cannot guarantee her designs are not manufactured in sweatshops and or don’t contain toxic dyes.
-Rank-a-Brand even gives her the lowest possible score for environmental friendliness and transparency, yet loads of ‘ethical fashion’ magazines laud her for being a ‘sustainable brand,’ mainly because she is vocal about climate change.
+These are all commendable activities, yet Dame Westwood has done very little indeed to make her own brands more eco-friendly.
+From Anglomania to Red Label, from men’s wear to accessories, her clothes are often made from petroleum byproducts and worse, PVC.
+She cannot guarantee her designs are not manufactured in sweatshops and or don’t contain toxic dyes.
+Rank-a-Brand even gives her the lowest possible score for environmental friendliness and transparency (she got an E), yet loads of ‘ethical fashion’ magazines laud her for being a ‘sustainable brand,’ mainly only because she is vocal about climate change.

 To put this into perspective, Shell was a long-time sponsor of the Wildlife Photographer of the Year competition and exhibition, with the aim of raising awareness of the threats faced by animals, plants and habitats–does that make them a ‘sustainable brand’?

 It’s all very well when companies donate money to charity or pay lip service to environmental issues.
 But let’s not forget that this can be a fantastic public relations move for them, placing their brand in a more positive light.
 Charitable donations can also be a huge tax write off.